mitchharpur/nodejs-synology/README.md

 ## Nodejs package installation
 The builded package is located at (toolkit directory)/result_spk/nodejs-6.3.1/, manual install the .spk through DSM package center (after allowing untrusted packages from settings)

+## Limitations
+Tested on a Synology DS115j (armada370 CPU), the build script may need to be adapted depending on your NAS model.